RandyGaul/cute_framework/docs/math/cf_raycast.md

 Struct Members | Description
 --- | ---
+`bool hit` | True if the ray hit.
+When this is false then members t and n are zero'd out.
 `float t` | Time of impact.
 `CF_V2 n` | Normal of surface at impact (unit length).